TheNooodle/MinishootRandomizer/docs/players/settings.md

     * Randomizes all 18 scarabs locations, hidden by their respectives destroyable objects.
 Scarabs will be available as normal pickup items.
 * Shuffle XP Shards
     * Randomizes the XP shards "groups" (not individual crystals).
 You will be able to receive XP via items.
-* Split Surf
-    * When enabled, each water type requires its own Surf item to be navigable.
-    * When disabled, the normal Surf item unlocks navigation on all water types.
-* SplitSuperShot
-    * When enabled, the Supershot is broken down into 2 distinct items.
-    * Blastshot allows you to break rocks and walls.
-    * Flameshot allows you to light torches.
-    * Having one these two items will unlock Supershot for combat usage.
 * Shuffle Small Keys
     * When enabled, all small keys of dungeons will be randomized outside of their respective dungeons.
     * When disabled, the keys will still be randomized within their dungeons.